The Mayor’s London Basketball Taskforce

 The Mayor's Basketball Taskforce has been established to develop a comprehensive strategy for basketball development across London.

-As we work towards our goals of securing world-class basketball events, enhancing local infrastructure, and developing pathways for emerging talent, we need your voice and expertise to help shape our recommendations.
+As we work towards our goals of securing world-class basketball events, enhancing local infrastructure, and developing pathways for emerging talent, we'd like to keep you informed on our progress.

 Membership